nitishkthakur/selfplot/README.md

 **hexbin()** - Plot a hexbin plot
 **heatmap()** - Plot a heatmap.
 This can be useful for visualizing correlations.
 **bar()** - Make a bar plot with annotation

+### Model Analysis Plots
+**residual_diagnose()** - Visualize distribution of Residuals of a Regression Model via parity and density plots; visualize behaviour against predicted and actual values.
+**prediction_diagnose()** - Compare distributions of Predicted value and True value.
+Also plots a time series graph of predicted and true values.

 ## How to use
 To use the package, copy selfplot.py to the Lib\site-packages folder in the python installation folder.